 The stories and scripts received will be read by a committee of theatre professionals: playwrights, actors, and directors.
-A dozen finalists will be selected per session, and these young writers will be invited to participate in an intensive rewriting workshop.
+Up to a dozen finalists will be selected per session, and these young writers will be invited to participate in an intensive rewriting workshop.

 At the end of the intensive rewriting workshop on the second Sunday afternoon, the actors will perform the short plays for all the participants.
 All interested teachers, families and friends of the participants are invited to this professional staged reading.